Harry S. Truman

 STORY #4: IEA Confirms Global Production of Conventional Oil Peaked in 2006

 This should have been the biggest story of the year.
 On November 9, the 2010 IEA World Energy Outlook became available.
-On page 6 of the executive summary, the IEA tucked this nugget of data within an otherwise innocuous sentence:
+On page 6 of the executive summary, the IEA tucked this nugget of data within an otherwise innocuous sentence:"Crude oil output reaches an undulating plateau of around 68-69 mb/d by 2020, but never regains its all-time peak of 70 mb/d reached in 2006, while production of natural gas liquids (NGLs) and uncoventional oil grows strongly."

 The IEA did not emphasize that part of the sentence, I did.
 Perhaps the whistleblowers were correct that US pressure to underplay a looming shortage has had an effect on the IEA.
 That might also explain the MSM silence on the revelation: